 The best Loo’s & Campfires welcome when permitted

-The sites at Old Bara cater for tents, campervans, camper trailers, motorhomes and caravans.
+The sites at Old Bara cater for tents, campervans, camper trailers, motorhomes, and caravans.
 Guests are more than welcome to choose their own sites however, a maximum stay of 7 days applies and bookings are essential to ensure numbers are kept to a minimum and you are not overcrowded.
-Once booked, the site is yours so there will be no unexpected neighbours arriving during the night, providing you with not only privacy, but also peace and quiet away from the hustle and bustle of everyday life.
+Once booked, the site is yours so there will be no unexpected neighbors arriving during the night, providing you with not only privacy but also peace and quiet away from the hustle and bustle of everyday life.